bryanpiguave/OpenCV-CUDA/README.md

 # OpenCV-CUDA
-How to copile OpenCV to use CUDA within a Docker image
+How to compile OpenCV to use CUDA within a Docker image

-In order to compile OpenCV to use CUDA we need to understand first how do C++ build process works:
+In order to compile OpenCV to use CUDA we need to understand first how the C++ build process works:

 ### Build Process (create an executable file)
-- **Preprocessing**: The preprocessor does many things: macro replacements, check for conditional compilation, insert content whenever a header file is being included.
+- **Preprocessing**: The preprocessor does many things: macro replacements, check for conditional compilation, and insert content whenever a header file is included.
 Only source files are passed to the preprocessor.
 	- *input*: C++ source code
   	- *output*: file.ii
-- **Compiler (GCC: GNU COMPILER COLLECTION)**: Transforms the high level programming language to a low level one.
+- **Compiler (GCC: GNU COMPILER COLLECTION)**: Transforms the high-level programming language to a low-level one.
 	- *input*: file.ii (preprocessed file)
 	- *output (low level language)*: assembly code/file --> file.s
 - **Assembler**: Machine code representation of your source code.